blast-hardcheese/talks/README.md

 Implementing a HOAS -> Haskell evaluator
 ----------------------------------------

+Since we've got a fully abstract call tree, we can actually flatten this down to plain Haskell as well.
+Type constraints (`Eq`, for instance) will be preserved, so this is sort of like a Haskell sandbox:

 ```haskell
 > data HEval a = HEval { haskellEval :: a }
 >   deriving (Show)